Texas and the Primary Belt Law

-In some states, individuals cannot be punished for failing to put on a seatbelt.
+In some states, individuals cannot be punished for failing to put on a seat belt.
 Yet this is not true in every situation.
 In some states, individuals can be fined for failing to buckle up when they get on the road.
-The Insurance Institute for Highway Safety says that there is some sort of mandatory safety belt law in every single state except for New Hampshire.
-Yet only 28 states permit police officers to fine a person for failing to buckle up in the back seat.
+The Insurance Institute for Highway Safety says that there is some sort of mandatory seat belt law in every single state except for New Hampshire.
+Yet only 28 states permit police officers to find a person for failing to buckle up in the back seat.

 When you are slapped with another traffic violation, your insurance could go up, and you may be forced to cope without a license for a set amount of time.
 You can attempt to avoid these penalties by discussing your case with an attorney at our Houston criminal defense firm today.
 Hire a lawyer at The Martinez Law Firm and work hard to fight the prosecution and avoid a sentence that could cause difficulty in your life!